Inpatient Drug Rehab Program – Inspire Malibu

-Inspire Malibu is a fully licensed, inpatient drug and alcohol treatment center.
+Inspire Malibu is a fully licensed and Joint Commission accredited, inpatient drug and addiction treatment center.
 Our program offers a wide range of therapies.
 We take a modern, all-therapy, non 12 step approach.

 With a little over 23 million Americans currently addicted to drugs or alcohol there has never been such a need in this country for quality drug rehabilitation treatment and care.